Best Foods to Break a 16 Hour Fast

 One thing to keep in mind is that while breaking a fast, it is beneficial to choose bone broths that include both healthy protein and carbohydrates; just make sure the carbs are readily digested, such as pasta, lentils, and tofu.

-Check out negative side effects of bone broth.
+Check out the negative side effects of bone broth.

-Similarly, avoid bone broths that have heavy cream, high fibre, and raw vegetables, since these might be too much for your digestive system to take straight away.
+Similarly, avoid bone broths that have heavy cream, high fiber, and raw vegetables, since these might be too much for your digestive system to take straight away.

 Distilled Apple Cider Vinegar